coccus1991/react-paginator-hook/README.md

 ## Description
-A simple react use which simplify the pagination status.
+A simple react use which simplify the pagination handling.

 ## Examples
 ### With http api